morrisfitz/How-to-Make-a-Bed/How to Make Bed.md

 Instructions:
 -------------

-Please note that step 1 is marked as optional [See Prerequisities](Pre)
+Please note that step 1 is marked as optional [See Prerequisities](To make a bed you will need).

 1) Obtain the mattress protector and place the side with the manufacturer tag down onto the mattress.
    - a) Hold one of the four fasteners of the mattress protector.